-The 2021 Grant Program is being reviewed.
-Please check back in late March.
+The 2021 Grant Program will open for applications in June 2021.
+Please check back later for updates.
 Thank you.

 As a part of Dane County Executive Kathleen Falk's Land and Water Legacy initiative, the Dane County Environmental Council competitively awards grants of up to $2,500 to support not-for-profit conservation organizations' capital projects that improve, protect and enhance land and water resources in Dane County.
 Capital grants must be matched dollar for dollar by the recipients, and in-kind contributions may be considered part of the match.
 Deadlines for proposals are expected to be around the end of February of each year.